MetaMask/metamask-docs/docs/guide/provider-migration.md

    - If MetaMask is unlocked and you still aren't receiving any accounts, it's time to request accounts using the [`eth_requestAccounts` RPC method](./rpc-api.html#eth-requestaccounts).

+### Handling the Removal of `ethereum.publicConfigStore`

+How to handle this change depends on if and how you use the `publicConfigStore`.
+We have seen examples of listening for provider state changes the `publicConfigStore` `data` event, and accessing the `publicConfigStore` internal state directly.

+We recommend that you search your code and its dependencies for references to `publicConfigStore`.
+If you find any references, you should understand what it's being used for, and migrate to [one of the recommended provider APIs](./ethereum-provider.html#using-the-provider) instead.
+If you don't find any references, you should not be affected by this change.

+Although it is possible that your dependencies use the `publicConfigStore`, we have confirmed that the latest versions of the following common libraries will not be affected by this change:

+- `ethers`
+- `web3` (web3.js)

 ## Replacing `window.web3`

 For historical reasons, MetaMask injects [`web3@0.20.7`](https://github.com/ethereum/web3.js/tree/0.20.7) into all web pages.